- Types of QuickBooks Solutions

 You do not need to use QuickBooks Payments in order to use QuickBooks accounting software, nor to record your credit card transaction data in QuickBooks.
 In fact, the purpose of this guide is to show you how to use an external processor with QuickBooks so you can avoid the high transaction costs that Intuit is known for while not giving up your accounting software.

-Should I use QuickBooks Payments to
+Should I use QuickBooks Payments to process credit cards?

 Your ideal payment processor will vary depending on your specific business needs.
 In our experience, pricing for Intuit merchant accounts is not competitive.
 QuickBooks Payments is very likely more expensive than your current processor or other available processors.